shapespark/api/README.md

 + `name`: optional, a user visible name of the view, defaults to 'viewX'.
 + `position`: required, `[x, y, z]` coordinates of the camera, `z` axis is up.
 + `rotation`: required, `[yaw, pitch]` of the camera in degrees.
++ `fov`: optional, field of view in degrees.
+View can alter the global field of view configured in the `camera` object.
+The altered field of view is used until the user teleports to another location in the scene.

 If the list of views has more than one entry, the scene has an automatic tour button that automatically teleports the user between